Voice Pathology Course and Class Information

 Language Disorders Course

-This course, typically a graduate-level offering, students work with individuals with speech disorders and occasionally with children and adults who have hearing disorders which affects their speech.
+In this course, typically a graduate-level offering, students work with individuals with speech disorders and occasionally with children and adults who have hearing disorders that affect their speech.
 They interact with patients, test them, offer a diagnosis and begin prescribing treatments.
 They also begin providing therapy, always under supervision.
 Usually, this course is taken more than once throughout the degree program, providing the opportunity to work with a variety of people with different disorders or difficulties.

 Related to Voice Pathology Courses

 Pathology is the study of the nature of diseases.
 Students in residency programs in pathology usually study autopsy pathology,...

 Cardiac pathologists are doctors who have the specialized training necessary to make heart disease diagnoses based on direct...

 See our list of the top free online pathology courses.
 Learn about what courses are available and what topics they cover to...

 A Doctor of Philosophy (Ph.D.) in Pathology program provides individuals with the necessary skills and training to gain...

 - How to Get a Pathology Degree: Program Information

 - Renal Pathology: Education Requirements and Career Options